 There are many choices these days when it comes to breast pumps and accessories.
 While some moms are fortunate to have their insurance cover the cost of a new breast pump, other moms might not be so lucky.
 A cost for a breast pump can be quite shocking.
 Therefore, a gift certificate or donation towards a breast pump of your choice is beneficial.

-One of the most popular breast pumps on the market today is The Willow Breast Pump.
+One of the most popular breast pumps on the market today is the Elvie breast pump.
 It is also one of the most expensive pumps out there as well.
 However, if you consider all it has to offer, it is no wonder why it is popular.

 It allows women to pump without having to be hooked up to an outlet or having all those tubes and wiring hanging out from under their shirt.
-You can control it from your phone and the milk bags can go right into the fridge or freezer.
+You can control it from your phone and the milk containers can go right into the fridge.
 It’s hands free and lets you continue on with your busy life while supplying your baby with liquid gold.